PedroLuisBernardos/EquinoxTextless-template-for-Proximity/README.md

 <Image id="art" x="0" y="125" width="3288" height="4488" url="${image_uris.art_crop}">
 ```

 Move your image horizontally `x` and verticaly `y` and see what's the best result for you.
-You can also change the width and the height to adjust your image position.
+You can also change the `width` and the `height` to adjust your image position.
 Note that the maximum you can go is `3288x4488`.

-This is an example on why to change those values could be useful
+This is an example on why to change those values could be useful.
+I personnally prefer the *y="300"* one.

 | y="0" | y="125" | y="300" |
 | --- | --- | --- |
 | ![preview image](/Preview%20Images/y0.png) | ![preview image](/Preview%20Images/Crop%20Rotation%20(2XM%20EquinoxTextless).png) | ![preview image](/Preview%20Images/y300.png) |

 ## How to use the back template for Power/Toughness

-The pt template is not read by default.
-In the `/pt` folder you can find the default front pt templates.
-If you want to use the pt templates for the back cards you will need to replace those files with the files present in the `/pt/back` folder.
+The Power/Thoughness (pt) template for the back side of the cards is not used by default.
+In the `/pt` folder you can find the default front side pt templates.
+If you want to use the pt templates for the back side you will need to replace the files in the `/pt` folder with the files in the `/pt/back` folder (I sudgest you to save the default files somewhere).

 | using front pt | using back pt |
 | --- | --- |